|

 Salinity 1.025

-green elephant ear mushrooms, strawberry anemone, cabbage leather, some
+polyps, green elephant ear mushrooms, strawberry anemone, cabbage

 Thanks!

-more from this pic.
-Please send along one of higher resolution for a
+make out much more from this pic.
+Please send along one of higher

 more defined guess.
 Bob Fenner>